Vital1162/LR_manim/README.md

 ```
 manim <file_name>.py -pqm
 ```
-get video in media file
+get the video in the media folder